mastergive514/NovaCraft2/README.md

 ## Thanking:

-Thanks to [ToastyBred](https://github.com/1ToastyBred1/) for creating the ChangeAppnname Command.
+Thanks to [ToastyBred](https://github.com/1ToastyBred1/) for creating the ChangeAppnname, ChangeMotd and ChangeTexture Command.